Environmental Impact Statements

 We are the professionals for environmental services in the Ottawa and surrounding area!

-So you’d like to develop your property, but the approval agency (City of Ottawa, local Township, or the conservation authority) has said that you need an Environmental Impact Statement (EIS) before you can go any further with the process.
+So you’d like to develop your property, but you need an Environmental Impact Statement (EIS) before you can go any further with the process.
 Shade Group is here to help guide you.

 What is an Environmental Impact Statement?